swichtenberg/Pewlett-Hackard-Analysis/README.md

 Over 72,000 employees are expected to retire in over the next several yers with the majority being senior level (Table 1).

-Figure 1.
+Table 1.
 Upcoming Retirements by Title

 ![titleCounts](https://user-images.githubusercontent.com/96216947/152693655-ad65e9d8-c649-4e02-a9a4-8235e8b063d3.PNG)

 Conversely, only around 1,500 employees are currently elgible for the new mentorship program with the majority already being senior level (Table 2).

-Figre 2.
+Table 2.
 Staff Eligible for Mentorship Program by Title

 ![mentorshipCounts](https://user-images.githubusercontent.com/96216947/152693724-271104fe-f488-4038-abc5-2bd6dc4c57c7.PNG)